yamazhen/todolist.nvim/README.md

 > [!WARNING]
 > This is a WIP plugin

-# ZhenList (zhenlist.nvim)
+# Todolist (todolist.nvim)

-**zhenlist.nvim** is a Neovim plugin designed to streamline task management right within your editor.
+**todolist.nvim** is a Neovim plugin designed to streamline task management right within your editor.
 It provides a dedicated checklist window that you can easily toggle on or off, allowing you to:
 * **Quickly access your task:** Instantly open or hide the checklist window with a simple command or you can bind it to a key
 * **Manage checklist item:** Add, remove, and mark task as complete directly in Neovim